SOWMYAREDDY97/Trace-GigIt/README.md

 The application can be used within six miles of radius around the globe for users.It displays saloons to the user based on the radius.It can be used within a city with utmost fifty users.

+### Backend Setup
+- download eclipse IDE for java developers
+- downalod python 2.7 32 bit and install the pip package installer
+- make sure that environment variables are set
+- install mysql server database and set environmental variables for it
+- from the project directory install django and south and requests and mysqlconecter
+- follow this article to enble the python in eclipse [enabling the python on eclipse](https://jimstechblog.wordpress.com/2014/10/28/setting-up-eclipse-for-django-on-windows/)
+- make sure that a database with name traceandgigit is created
+- update the database credentials in settings.py
+- run the project as django project so that you can see server runing in console